3 Unexpected Downfalls of Traditional Static Org Charts

 Org charts provide a useful way of illustrating organizational structure and showing where individual and team accountabilities lie.
 When many people think of an org chart, they think of traditional static org charts that connect lines and boxes, showing who reports to whom.
 However, these org charts are usually almost always out of date and normally not trusted by your employees.
 In fact, they have a range of disadvantages associated with using them.
 Here are three unexpected downfalls of traditional static org charts:

 1. They Can’t Keep Pace With Change

-Static org charts are a bit stuck in the 19th century, when organizations relied only on boxes connected by lines and updated manually.
+Static org charts built in Word are a bit stuck in the 19th century, when organizations relied only on boxes connected by lines and updated manually.
 However, organizations are changing more rapidly than ever before, and the static org chart has struggled to keep up with the evolution of organizational structure.
 In fact, it’s not just reporting relationships that change, but other important data about the employees too.

 Individual responsibilities expand, and employees change locations and product coverage.
 A static org chart is outdated usually within days or weeks and makes it difficult to trust as a business tool to get work done.

 In contrast, a live org chart that evolves with the organization can keep pace with organizational change and offer new information on employee profiles, expanded responsibilities, or reorgs that affect multiple teams.
 Most importantly it can easily be kept up to date in real-time.

 No matter how well the boxes line up or how many colors they contain, a static org chart has limited usefulness.
 Someone spends the time to create the org chart, and then people look at it once.
 After that, there really isn’t a whole lot of value that a traditional static org chart brings to organizational decision-making, especially when things are always changing.